href="../../images/logo.svg"/>

 For most small and mid-size operations under 5,000 pallets per month, CHEP's rental model typically costs more than buying Grade A recycled GMA pallets outright.
 CHEP is designed for closed-loop, high-turn supply chains with pallet retrieval built into the network.
 One-way or less-predictable supply chains lose pallets in the rental pool, generating high loss and damage charges.
 Buying your own pallets eliminates rental fees, loss charges, and invoice disputes entirely.

-CHEP's published rental rates start around $5-$6 per pallet per trip for their blue pallets.
-However, the true cost includes pallet loss fees ($25-$35 per lost pallet), damage fees ($8-$18 per damaged pallet), audit fees, and administrative costs of managing CHEP's invoice reconciliation system.
-Operations that lose or damage 10-15% of their CHEP pool - which is common in open-loop supply chains - can see effective per-trip costs of $8-$12 per pallet or more.
+CHEP's published rental rates start around current market price per pallet per trip for their blue pallets.
+However, the true cost includes pallet loss fees (market rate per lost pallet), damage fees (market rate per damaged pallet), audit fees, and administrative costs of managing CHEP's invoice reconciliation system.
+Operations that lose or damage 10-15% of their CHEP pool - which is common in open-loop supply chains - can see effective per-trip costs of current market price per pallet or more.

 Many major retailers accept GMA-compliant white pallets in addition to CHEP blue pallets.
 Retailers like Walmart, Target, and Kroger have explicit pallet specifications (GMA Grade A, 48x40, capable of supporting 2,800 lb dynamic load) rather than CHEP-specific requirements.
 If your retail customers accept GMA-spec white pallets, switching from CHEP to bought Grade A GMA pallets can reduce per-trip pallet cost by 40-60%.
 Confirm pallet specs with your buyer before switching.